-- When I went there it was at the height of civil insurgency in Syria, and it was not uncommon to get across refugee camps, police forces and bomb threats in and out of Istanbul.
-This made me think twice about travelling further than the suburbs so I made the most of my time in Istanbul– and I ended up appreciating even more the beauty of the people and their culture.
+- When I went there it was at the height of the civil insurgency in Syria, and it was not uncommon to get across refugee camps, police forces and bomb threats in and out of Istanbul.
+This made me think twice about traveling further than the suburbs so I made the most of my time in Istanbul– and I ended up appreciating, even more, the beauty of the people and their culture.
 Their culture of hospitality might blow you away!

 - Download the Turkey Travel Guide app.
 This will save you loads of time in trying to find the best travel routes.

 - Why I want to go back: I have yet to visit areas outside Istanbul.
 Plus, Turkey being a melting pot of African, Asian, European, and Middle Eastern cultures, there is so much to take that one week for a visit is not enough even for the capital.

 - As with any country in the world: do not quickly assume.
 Make sense of the why behind the what first and while you’re at it, get lost and find yourself.
 Happy travels! 🙂